Lusiné VartanLV

 & Approach.

 A section opener.
-Oversized numerals turn structure into rhythm.
+Structure turned into rhythm.

 What the concept proves